Prof. Dr. Marco Kalz

 Maartje Henderikx MSc.

 Maartje obtained her Master’s degree in Management of Learning at Maastricht University.
 During this study she developed a fascination for Online Learning Environments and its seemingly endless possibilities.
 She wrote her master thesis on Online Learning Environments in Higher Education and its relation to student motivation, academic emotions and achievement.
-She is now working as a PhD candidate and project manager for the SOONER project at the Welten Institute at the Open University in Heerlen.
-Her research is centered around the question of drop-out in open education, potential and factual barriers and the influence of implementation intentions on goal-achievement.
+She is now working as a PhD candidate and teacher at the Welten Institute at the Open University in Heerlen.
+Her research is centered around the intention and behaviour of MOOC-learners and the barriers they encounter while learning in MOOCs that hinder or impede learning success.
+Further studies focus on the influence of implementation intentions as a tool to increase individual learning success in MOOCs.

 Martine Schophuizen MSc.